schamberg97/tf-idf-search/README.md

 # TF-IDF MGIMO

-Студенческий проект МГИМО по поиску академических статей с использованием ранжирования по TF-IDF

-## Суть проекта

-Система поиска и добавления академических статей в формате PDF на основе заранее подсчитанных TF и IDF по каждому слову в каждом документе.
+MGIMO Student project designed to searh academic articles with TF-IDF Algorithm

-## Реализация и Структура
+## License

+This project is licensed under MIT license.
+Take note, however, that some modules used in this project may be shared under a different license.

+## Overall description

+System for uploading academic articles in .PDF format, counting TF for each word & searching articles by ranking each word with TF-IDF algorithm

+## Implementation & structure

-### Реализация
+### Implementation

-Система состоит из двух принципиальных компонентов:

-1) Node.JS серверы, которые реализуют поиск статей и их загрузку в сервис. По сути, весь I/O с клиентом
-2) Python-скрипты, выполняющие подсчёт TF для каждого документа и общающиеся с Node.JS серверами через stdin/stdout.

-При загрузке новой академической статьи, одна из инстанций Node.js сервера читает PDF-файл, переводит PDF в JSON
+System consists of two components:

+1) Node.JS servers, that implement article upload & search.
+All I/O with client
+2) Python-scripts, that count TF for every word in article.

+Upon upload of an article to the server, it reads PDF, translates it into plain text and then provides the plain text file to python scripts.
+Python mrjob scripts then analyze the file and produce several files that are concatenated by Node js through the standard UNIX cat command into a single file, which is then parsed.
+Each word and its TF is then written to MongoDB, together with a copy of a file.

 ### Структура

 #### С точки зрения порядка запуска

-[] - папка
+[] - Directory

-+ app.js - entrypoint-скрипт. Запускает все остальные компоненты
++ app.js - entrypoint-script.
+Bootstraps all other Node.JS components
+    - [./python/firstrun.py] - Makes sure all required python modules are installed and setup correctly
-    - primary.js - запускает несколько worker-процессов
+    - primary.js - Launches several worker-processes
-        - productInfo.js - сведения о продукте
+        - productInfo.js - Product Info
-        - database.js - работает с базой данных и предоставляет интерфейс для доступа к БД MongoDB
+        - database.js - Works with MongoDB and provides API interfaces to work with it
-        - web.js - запускает веб-сервер
+        - web.js - Launches web-server
             - [app]
                 - [server]
-                    - routes.js - роутер путей на сервере, предобработка соединения, поиск нужного пути и передача запроса в другие скрипты при необходимости, до обработки самого запроса
+                    - routes.js - HTTP router
-                    - static.js - передача статики
+                    - static.js - Static content server
                         - [subroutines]
-                            - searchArticle.js - поиск статьи
+                            - searchArticle.js - Article search
-                            - uploadArticle.js - загрузка статьи в систему, передача статьи для обработки Python-скриптам, запись данных в БД через database.js
+                            - uploadArticle.js - Article upload, parsing & processing
+                                - [../../../python/]
-                                - [../../../python/]main.py - подсчёт TF для каждого слова в документе
+                                    - tf-idf.py - TF processing
-                            - другие скрипты

-#### С точки зрения файловой системы
+#### From the file system view point

 + app.js
 + primary.js